Best Practices in Equity, Diversity and Inclusion in Research

 Why is it important?

-The research team must fully support and integrate all team members so they can reach their full research potential and continue to pursue their career in research.
-Issues such as microaggressions, biases, inequitable support, lack of recognition, anti-Black racism, lack of understanding of Indigenous communities, etc. can impact a team member’s ability to fully contribute to the work of the team.
-Inclusion requires consistent effort by all team members so all team members feel supported and integrated; and so diverse lived experiences and research contributions are valued as assets to the team.
+The research team must fully support and integrate all team members so they can reach their full research potential and continue to pursue their career in research (if so desired).
+Discrimination, microaggressions, biases, inequitable support, lack of recognition, ableism, sexism, anti-Black racism and lack of understanding of Indigenous communities all create harm, such as racial trauma, and can negatively impact a team member’s ability to fully contribute to the work of the team.
+Inclusion requires consistent education and effort by all team members, so that all team members feel supported and integrated, and so that all lived experiences and research contributions are valued as assets to the team.
+Research leaders play an important role in modelling and setting expectations within the team in this regard.

 Expectations